Learning-Guided Integration Contours Construction for Fast Large-Scale Generalized Eigensolvers: Extended Related Work and Background

 The mapping $\mathcal{N}$ typically consists of several sequential steps.
 First, an input channel is lifted to a higher-dimensional representation using a lifting operator $R$.
 Next, the mapping is performed through a sequence of $L$ iterative layers $\{L_1, L_2, \dots, L_L\}$.
 Finally, the output is projected back to the target channel space using a projection operator $Q$.
 The overall architecture can be expressed as:

 The operators $Q$ and $R$ are pixel-wise transformations and can be implemented using models like an MLP.

-The Fourier Neural Operator (FNO) is an effective and widely used architecture for the iterative layers~\cite{li2021fourier}.
+The FNO is an effective and widely used architecture for the iterative layers~\cite{li2020fourier}.
 The innovation of the FNO lies in how it implements the global convolution within each layer.
 A typical Fourier layer combines a pixel-wise linear transformation (with weight $W$ and bias $b$) with an integral kernel operator $\mathcal{K}$:

 where $v_l$ is the representation from the previous layer and $\sigma$ is a non-linear activation function.
 The integral kernel operator $\mathcal{K}$ performs the global convolution efficiently by leveraging the Fourier domain.
 It first transforms the input $v_l$ to the frequency domain using the Fast Fourier Transform (FFT), then applies a linear transformation (a filter) directly to the Fourier modes, and finally transforms the result back to the spatial domain using the inverse FFT.
 This mechanism allows the FNO to learn global dependencies in a computationally efficient and discretization-invariant manner.